shubh9956/project1/README.md

 # project1
-This is my firat project
+This is my first project